 We have the experience to meet your in-flight refueling mission needs with system capabilities to refuel both helicopters and fixed-wing aircraft.
-DIMO Corp. is a distributor for Cobham Mission Equipment / Sargent Fletcher parts & components.
+DIMO Corp. is a distributor for Cobham Mission Equipment / Sargent Fletcher parts and components.

 Cobham / Sargent Fletcher has produced aerial refueling systems for KC-130 tanker variants including the latest KC-130J, HC-130J, and MC-130J.
-Cobham / Sargent Fletcher also offers wingtip pods for conversion of Boeing 707 aircraft to the tanker role.
+Cobham / Sargent Fletcher also offers wingtip pods for the conversion of Boeing 707 aircraft to the tanker role.

 DIMO Corp. can supply replacement parts for the below mentioned in-flight refueling systems, this will include all replacement piece parts and overhaul repair capabilities for sub-system accessories and components.
 We are also capable of supporting C-130 repair and overhaul of parts and components.

 Wing-tip aerial refueling pods are designed as a ready interface for aircraft tanker conversion.
 The pods, self-powered by a Ram Air Turbine, feature a hose-and-drogue refueling system and an integral fuel boost pump which provides a fuel transfer capability up to 450 GPM (1703 L/min) at 45 to 55 PSI (310 to 379 kPa).